Keplyx/chickenstrike/README.md

    * CT can perform a dash, super jump, and slow its fall
    * CT can only use ssg, deagle, knife, decoy and an egg
    * CT decoy will create an other chicken
-   * CT must rescue hostages (eggs)
+   * CT must rescue hostages (egg pack)
    * CT egg, when hitting an enemy, will make him drop his weapon and invert his controls
    * Terrosists must protect the hostages from the CT, or stay alive until the time ends
-   * Chicken OP selected randomly on each round start if more than 2 players are present
+   * Chicken OP is selected randomly on each round start if more than 2 players are present
    * Chat triggers for basic commands.
 Use *!cs_credits* to display the credits and *!cs_help* to display the help

 ## [:globe_with_meridians: Cvars](https://github.com/Keplyx/chickenstrike/blob/master/chickenstrike.cfg)